 - 1. Aitkin County supports modernization investments that align with the Modernization Strategic plan and take the fresh approach that has been laid out in the Gartner recommendations.
 Implementation of the Modernization Strategic plan will ensure development of an interoperable system, will improve efficiency, effectiveness, and reduce the costs of the delivery of services, enhance customer service, and expand county decision-making authority.
 This includes resource support to counties for developing community services that support modernization, an integrative application process, and application of agile practices or "LEAN" processes to identify and correct system problems early on. - Aitkin County supports Direct Care and Treatment Cost of Care Policy Changes.
 This includes development of a review process for discharges and subsequent financial responsibility for Does Not Meet Criteria (DNMC) days.
 Additionally, tools need to be developed to work in partnership with counties to reduce DNMC days at direct care and treatment facilities. - 3.
-Aitkin County supports changes to the Consolidated Chemical Dependency Treatment Fund (CCDTF) under the Under Substance Use Disorder(SUD) Reform: As a result of SUD Reform and Direct Access, counties have been taken out of the treatment decision-making role, yet currently under statute remain financially responsible for eligible clients.
-Counties should no longer be financially responsible for a county share in costs that are paid through the Behavioral Health Fund. - 4.
 Aitkin County supports a state implementation of Family First Prevention Service Act (FFPSA) that meets the core tenants of the federal statute and ensures equitable access to services state-wide, assuring financial sustainability to counties and avoiding unfunded mandates and cost shifts to counties.